 You can pay the toll fees online by visiting the Transport Agency website.

-10. How much does it cost to rent a car?
+10. How much does it cost to rent a car in New Zealand?

-Generally speaking, you can expect to pay around NZ$150 – $180 to hire a basic, small economy car for one day in the low season.
-While it might cost you around NZ$400 to hire one for a week.
-In the high season, you would be looking at around NZ$200 a day and NZ$600+ a week.
+Generally speaking, you can expect to pay around $50 – $130 NZD to hire a basic, small economy car for one day in the low season.
+While it might cost you around $300 NZD to hire one for a week in the quiet season.
+In the high season, you would be looking at around $150 a day NZD and $400+ NZD a week.

-Overall, the longer you choose to rent a vehicle, the most cost-effective it will be for you.
-Therefore, it is a good idea to plan one big road trip or a few in clusters to reduce the amount you will have to fork out.
+Overall, the longer you choose to rent a vehicle, the more cost-effective it will be for you.
+Therefore, it is a good idea to plan one big road trip to reduce the amount you will have to fork out on a rental car.

 Top Tip: We tend to always book our rental car through Discover Cars – which is a search engine for rental cars and allows you to filter by price if you’re on a budget or by vehicle type if there’s a specific car you’re after.

-11. What extras can you get with a car?
+11. What extras can you get with your car?

 Like most countries in the world, hire cars in New Zealand tend to come with standard offerings.
 However, there are some optional extras you might want to consider.